-So what's this book about?Find out below!
+So what are these books about?Find out below!

 Charlie Green’s adventures – What was the inspiration?